spindouken/machine_learning/supervised_learning/classification/README.md

-# Neural Network Implementation for Binary Classification
+# Buidling a Neural Network from Scratch for Binary Classification

 ## Table of Contents
 - [Project Overview](#project-overview)